- Fiber Art

 She is self-taught and utilizes heat, moisture and agitation in the felting process to intertangle the wool fiber permanently.
 She uses waterproof resists to create layers and then hand shapes the wool surfaces into bowls and vessels.
 Fibers such as silk, flax, bamboo, Firestar and Angelina dramatically embellish her felt art.

 Carol needle felts wool to create 3-D sculpture including rock cairns, sea star, oranges and geodes, Her canvas wrapped wall hangings are created by Nuno felting wool and fibers into silk fabric.

 She also acid dyes some of the natural wool and fibers into vibrant colors which are lightfast.

 People are drawn to her art as they initially think it is pottery or blown glass and are compelled to touch her art.
 They comment on the colors and are intrigued by how her artwork is created.

-Carol was awarded first place in 3D art at the Juried Art Gallery of the Coupeville Arts Festival in 2015, the very festival where she introduced to how felt was made.
+Carol was awarded first place in 3D art at the Juried Art Gallery of the Coupeville Arts Festival in 2015.
 She has been represented by two art galleries on Whidbey Island and also invited to speak and share her love of felt art by the Seattle Knitters Guild as well as Art Quilters Unlimited in Fort Myers.